Black hole thermodynamics in natural variables: Quadrophenia: The BPS limit and the OSV formula

 \subsubsection{Relation to the other extensions}

 From the results above it is evident that the basic structure of the left- and right-moving sectors of minimal supergravity persists in the matter-coupled theory, but explicit calculations and expressions become increasingly more unwieldy with the addition of more vector multiplets.
 We expect a similar situation upon superimposing the extra matter couplings with the other possible deformations, which we already commented upon for the case of HD corrections.
 It is clear from the 5d calculations in the next section that the additional couplings to matter will be similarly computationally (but not conceptually) more cumbersome, and we expect the same to be true in the asymptotically AdS case as well.
+Note also that, just like the case discussed next, 4d matter-coupled black holes exhibit both a BPS and an extremal non-BPS limit that is known as {\it almost} BPS, see below.
+The latter limit is also expected to yield a vanishing $I_l$ and non-vanishing $I_r$, but the computation is technically more involved and is therefore only presented in the minimal 5d case below.